thebugbounter/Cryptogram/README.md

 # Cryptogram

-Cryptogram is a simple encryption project that allows you to encrypt a string using different encryption algorithms.
+Cryptogram is a Python-based project that provides a simple yet effective way to encrypt and decrypt messages using the hashlib package.
+This project is designed to enhance the security of your sensitive information through the implementation of popular hashing algorithms.

 ## Files